gvwilson/querynomicon/05_advanced/index.md

-As part of cleaning up the lab log database, replace the machine names in the JSON records in `usage` with the corresopnding machine IDs from the `machine` table.
+As part of cleaning up the lab log database, replace the machine names in the JSON records in `usage` with the corresponding machine IDs from the `machine` table.

 ## Refreshing the Penguins Database {: .aside}